-The child must remain free of symptoms for 24 hours before he/she can be readmitted to the program; such as fever (without medication), nausea, vomiting, etc.,.
-Children sent home ill may not return the next day as they will not have been symptom free for 24 hours.
-Children with signs of communicable or contagious disease will be readmitted only with a signed note from a physician stating they are no longer contagious.
+- Have remained free of symptoms such as fever (without medication), nausea, vomiting, etc. for at least 24 hours - If sent home ill during the school day, your child must remain at home for at least twenty four hours from the time they were picked up.
+They may not be readmitted the next day as they will not have been symptom free. - If showing signs of communicable or contagious disease, provide a signed note from a physician stating they are no longer contagious.